 Are Your Plants or Lawn Being Attacked by the Japanese Beetle Bug?

 If these visions sound familiar, you just want to know how to get rid of Japanese beetles.
-Grub control pesticide can be used on the larvae.
+Grub control killer can be used on the larvae.
 Spraying is the only means of adult Japanese beetle control for your Racine County home.